AdobeDocs/workfront.en/help/classic/manage-work/tasks/task-information/project-percent-complete.md

 For information about updating the percent complete of a task, see [View and update Percent Complete for tasks](../../../manage-work/projects/updating-work-in-a-project/view-update-percent-complete-for-tasks.md).

-### How Workfront calculates Percent Complete on a parent task
+### How Workfront calculates Percent Complete on a parent task {#how-workfront-calculates-percent-complete-on-a-parent-task}

 Depending on what your Workfront administrator selected in the Project Preferences at the system level, the percent complete for a parent task is calculated either based on the Planned Duration or the Planned Hours of tasks.